Tell Us If You Like These 154 African Food Recipes.

 Directions

 Heat water to boiling in a saucepan.
-Slowly pour cornmeal into boiling water stirring continuously.
-Add more cornmeal if necessary until it is thick as soft bread dough.
+Slowly pour cornmeal into boiling water, stirring continuously.
+Add more cornmeal if necessary until it is as thick as soft bread dough.
 Serve immediately with vegetables, stew, or any dish you would use a spoon with to soak up the sauce, ugali is purposely bland tasting on its own.

 Making plantain Fufu.